connext/indra/README.md

 **Local development is easy**

-`npm start` <- This will take care of building everything & will launch a Connext hub in development-mode, available from your browser at `localhost:8080`
+`npm start` <- This will take care of building everything & will launch a Connext hub in development-mode, available from your browser at `localhost`

 Beware: the first time this is run it will take a long time but have no fear: subsequent builds will go much more quickly.